MikeiLL/mz-mindbody-api/README.txt

 == Changelog ==

+= v2.10.11 =
+Again, for now, remove more Session remnants.

 = v2.10.10 =
 Fix: handling of wp plugin repository errors.
 Remove at least for now support for Sessions.